basho-labs/riak-test-docker/README.md

 #### Additional environment configuration

-Due to the implementation of Docker on MacOS and Windows, before using `riak-test-docker` the following environment variables **must** be configured:
+Due to the implementation of Docker on MacOS and Windows, the following environment variables **must** be configured before using `riak-test-docker` :

 * DOCKER_HOST="tcp://\<Docker Host IP\>:2376
 * DOCKER_CERT_PATH=\<path to Docker cert\>